magomimmo/modern-cljs/doc/tutorial-20.md

 #### Separation of concerns

-We are not done in making the `enfocus` more consistent with the cited *best-practice*.
+We are not done in making the `Enfocus` more consistent with the cited *best-practice*.

 As you know, one of the main differences between CLJ and CLJS pertains the `macros` system.
 CLJS `macros` are written in CLJ and need to be defined in a separated namespace.

-That's why `enfocus` has a `macros.clj` source file inside the `src/cljs` source path.
+That's why `Enfocus` has a `macros.clj` source file inside the `src/cljs` source path.

 This choice is very common when you only need to define few `macros` (e.s. the `shoreleave-remote` or the `domina` libs).

-But `enfocus`, by using the `cljx` plugin to generate both CLJ and CLJS code starting from a `cljx` code, is a little bit different.
+But `Enfocus`, by using the `cljx` plugin to generate both CLJ and CLJS code starting from a `cljx` code, is a little bit different.
 Indeed its `project.clj` contains an explicit `:source-paths` setting for compiling the CLJ code: